1000: Community Relations

 I. When, in the opinion of the administration, the use would present a significant disruption to the effective administration of a building or district program.

 District facilities will not be made available for private social functions, including but not limited to, wedding receptions; birthday, graduation, or swimming parties; or other such events.
-Building administrators may place further limitations on uses in their buildings.
+The Building Principal or designee may place further limitations on uses in their buildings.
 Such limitations may include, but shall not be limited to: excluding the use of indoor facilities for soccer and/or baseball practices; excluding the use of science laboratories, media centers, elementary classrooms, and/or administrative offices; and excluding the use of facilities if such would be reasonably necessary to ensure timely cleaning and maintenance.
-Such additional limitations by a building administrator shall be supported by a reasonable rationale, shall be consistently applied, and shall be reported to the office of the District Executive Director of Activities.
+Such additional limitations by the Building Principal or designee shall be supported by a reasonable rationale, shall be consistently applied, and shall be reported to the office of the Executive Director of Activities, Athletics and External Engagement.

-Building administrators or their designees may inspect and review any and all items brought into the building to ensure appropriate building safety and effective administration of the facilities.
-If, in the opinion of such administrator, any items would be unsafe, inappropriate, or undesirable in the building, he/she may prohibit such item from entering the building or require its removal from the building.
-In the event the building administrator’s directive is not complied with expeditiously, approval for the use of the facility shall be withdrawn immediately by the administrator.
+Building Principals or their designees may inspect and review any and all items brought into the building to ensure appropriate building safety and effective administration of the facilities.
+If, in the opinion of such Building Principal, any items would be unsafe, inappropriate, or undesirable in the building, he/she may prohibit such item from entering the building or require its removal from the building.
+In the event the Building Principal’s directive is not complied with expeditiously, approval for the use of the facility shall be withdrawn immediately by the Principal or designee.

 III.
 Applications for Use of School Facilities